zengzzzzz/algorithm/readme.md

-Implementation of  daily data structures by go
+Implementation of data structures by go

 1 skiplist

 2 btree

+3 bptree